VinayKanase/The_odin_projects/README.md

 ## 🧐 About <a name = "about"></a>

-My Goal is to become a great Web Developer and so to strengthen my skills I need to Learn and Practice it.Don't directly copy code from this try to learn by practice,Because Your Skills will develop as you keeep Practicing
+My Goal is to become a great Web Developer and so to strengthen my skills I need to Learn and Practice it.
+Don't directly copy code from this try to learn by practice, Because Your Skills will develop as you keep Practicing.

 ## 🎈 Usage <a name="usage"></a>